damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 1. Change location and fill in necessary information.
 1. Select Update.

-## Returning property to GitLab<a name="returning-property"></a>

-As part of [offboarding](https://about.gitlab.com/handbook/offboarding/), any GitLab property needs to be returned to GitLab.
-GitLab will pay for the shipping either by PeopleOps sending a FedEx shipping slip or it can be returned by another mutually agreed method.
-If property is not returned, GitLab reserves the right to use a creditor company to help retrieve the property.

 ## Using RingCentral<a name="ringcentral"></a>

 Our company and office phone lines are handled via RingCentral.
 The login credentials